-In the Ararat Project, the total Mineral Resources estimate for the Mt Ararat Besshi-style Vocanic Massive Sulphide (VMS) copper-gold-zinc deposit is 1.3 million tonnes grading 2.0% copper, 0.5 g/t gold, 0.4% zinc and 6 g/t silver including 0.25 million tonnes grading 2.2% copper in the Indicated Resources category with the remainder classified as Inferred Resources.
+The Total Mineral Resources estimate for the Mt Ararat Besshi-style Vocanic Massive Sulphide (VMS) copper-gold-zinc deposit (using a 1% Cu lower cut-off) is 1.3 million tonnes grading 2.0% copper, 0.5 g/t gold, 0.4% zinc and 6 g/t silver including 0.25 million tonnes grading 2.2% copper in the Indicated Resources category with the remainder classified as Inferred Resources.
 The 2015 Mt Ararat Copper Resource Estimate has been classified as Indicated and Inferred Resources under guidelines set out in the JORC Code (2012 Edition).
 The Mt Ararat Mineral Resource hosts an estimated 26,000 of contained copper, 21,000 ounces of contained gold, 5,300t of contained zinc and 242,000 ounces of contained silver.

 Drilling completed during the 2015 financial year has provided additional data, defining an extension of the existing mineralisation at Mt Ararat further to the north.
 In addition, the increased data density and confirmation of historical drill-hole grades and widths by more recent drilling has also provided an increase in the confidence of a portion of the deposit, allowing elevation of some of the copper resources into the Indicated Resource classification.

 VMS deposits are stratiform to strata-bound concentrations of copper, zinc, lead, gold and silver massive sulphide deposits formed at or near the sea floor during submarine hydrothermal activity.
 VMS deposits formed in dominantly basalt sequences in back-arc tectonic settings tend to be copper- and zinc- rich and are referred to as “Besshi” type.